-Provides students with a broad range of historical knowledge and understanding, including a sense of chronological development over time discovering their place in the time and space, and an appreciation of the people, culture, events and attitudes of societies other than their own.
+Provides students with a broad range of historical knowledge and understanding, including a sense of chronological development over time, discovering their place in time and space, and an appreciation of the people, culture, events and attitudes of societies other than their own.

-Gives students power over their own knowledge allowing them to evaluate critically the significance and usefulness of a large body of material, including evidence from contemporary sources and interpretations of historians; encouraging curiosity, fascination and a drama of the past, learning the mistakes of the past and providing them with transferable skills for future life.
+Gives students power over their own knowledge allowing them to evaluate the significance and usefulness of a large body of material, including evidence from contemporary sources and interpretations of historians critically; encouraging curiosity, fascination and a drama of the past, learning the mistakes of the past and providing them with transferable skills for future life.

 What sets us apart: